CHE 318 Lecture 13

 - Sample questions from previous exams

-After todayโs lecture, you will be able to:
+After this lecture, you will be able to:

-- Recall motivations for study convective mass transfer
+- Recall why convective mass transfer coefficients are introduced.

 Example Questions (Continued)